rdmolony/rdmolony.github.io/_posts/2023-12-04-struggling-to-sync-sensors-and-databases.md

 So how did it work?
 And what did I do differently?

-> I want to thank my manager of the last two years Romain Molins without whose backing none of this would have been possible
+> I want to thank my manager of the last two years, Romain Molins, without whose backing none of this would have been possible

 - [Getting started](#getting-started)